GuardianofIntegrity/Powershell-System-Inventory/README.md

 ### Inventory_v1.ps1
 - Collects information from the **local computer** only.

+**Importance of script**: This script will help gather data for system Inventory.
+It can be useful for asset mangagement, compliance audits, and troubleshooting.

 ### Inventory_v2.ps1
 - Collects information from **multiple computers** (specified by `-ComputerName` or in `machines.txt`).
 - Includes error handling for unreachable machines.

+  **Importance of script**: In large organizations, this script can allow admins to pull reports from many computers at once, saving hours of manuel work.

 ### Inventory_v3_Function.ps1
 - Defines a reusable function `Get-SystemInventory`.